deepakraous1/elixir_blocks/README.md

   # Transactions in Ethereum (v1.0)

   This section assumes that you have gone through the series in its enterity.
-Notice the version on this section(v1.0) I want to emphasis that "Transactions" is a huge topic and hence needs multiple updates.
+Notice the version on this section(v1.0) **"Transactions"** is a huge topic and hence needs multiple updates.

+  Transactions in Ethereum is a message between Ethereun addresses "from", "to" addresses.
+Transaction Root refers the root Transactions root Trie for the current block.
+Recall Trie data structure from our previous write-up.

   # Transactions[4.2 Yellow Paper] Symbol-table
   |Symbol  |Type| Description                                |
   |--------|----|--------------------------------------------|